Website Standards

 1. The entity is an organization of which the University itself is a member.

-2. The entity is an organization of which a faculty or staff member is a member, and the relevant department chair, director, or vice chancellor approves the hosting as being in support of the University’s mission.
+2. The entity is an organization of which a faculty or staff member is a member, and the appropriate department chair, director, dean or vice chancellor approves the hosting as being in support of the University’s mission.

 3. The University has, or enters into, a contractual relationship with the entity for hosting its website.

-Units with University web pages that refer to data maintained by another unit should coordinate access and use with the Information Custodian for such data in compliance with University Policy 311, Information Security.
+1. Units with University web pages that refer to data maintained by another unit should coordinate access and use with the department or unit that is the custodian of such data in compliance with University Policy 311, Information Security and the Information Security Standards and Guidelines.

-Dynamic information (course enrollment, tuition, directory information, etc.) should be retrieved from the appropriate University operational database.
+2. Dynamic information (course enrollment, tuition, directory information, etc.) that is published on a University website should be retrieved from the appropriate University operational database to ensure that it is current and consistent.

-When time-sensitive data is published, the effective term or expiration date of such data should be stated.
+3. When time-sensitive data is published on a University website, the effective term or expiration date of such data should be clearly indicated.

 IV.
 Policy Management

-The Chancellor has appointed the Vice Chancellor for University Advancement to administer, interpret, and enforce the standards for the World Wide Web established herein through implementation and management of the centralized web CMS.
+The Chancellor has appointed the Associate Vice Chancellor for University Communications to administer, interpret, and enforce the standards for the University’s websites established in this Policy.

 Revision History: